freerange/site/soups/weeknotes/week-600.snip.markdown

 - I managed to work about 3 days a week by sharing childcare with my partner and working some weekends.
 Our daughter went back to nursery a couple of weeks ago and so I'm now able to work 4 days a week, and have weekends back.
 I've spent the last three months working on Lightbox, the [National Business Response Network][nbrn] and with [The Audience Agency][taa].

 - James has been working at least full time (and almost certainly more) over the last 3 months: working at least 4 days a week with FutureLearn and then a day or more on GFR related business.
-I'm very happy that he's taken a week off but am also very conscious that things haven't been equitable.
+At FutureLearn, James has been involved in delivering COVID-19 related iterations of the [FutureLearn Campus][] and [FutureLearn for Schools][] products.
+I'm very happy that he's recently taken a week off but am also very conscious that things haven't been equitable.
 I don't know what we'll do about it but hope we can do something to rebalance things in the near future.

 - [Outlandish][outlandish] were good enough to think of us when they needed an extra pair of hands on the National Business Response Network project.
 I enjoyed the few days I had to work on the project.
 It's written in [Laravel][laravel] which felt similar enough to Rails to allow me to feel fairly productive despite not having used it before.